 Best Straw: Freya Women's Gardenia Hat

 There are straw hats, and then there’s the Freya Gardenia Hat.
 This charming, black hat boasts a classic silhouette and a wide, grosgrain band that makes every outfit look about ten times more chic.
 It’s also designed with an interior elastic band, which provides flexibility in sizing.
 And of course, you get plenty of sun coverage—the brim can conceal your whole face if desired, or you can tilt it to neatly frame your face.

 As a passionate devotee of all things skincare (ahem, don’t get her started on the benefits of face oil), Justine Harrington knows that all the retinol in the world can’t save her skin if she’s subjecting her complexion to harsh, harmful sunlight all the time.
 Along with extra-strong sunblock, a good sun hat is your key to healthy, luminous skin until you’re well into your 80’s—which is why Justine has more than a few sun hats in her closet.

 What to Look for in a Sun Hat

-Activity When choosing a sun hat, think about what you’ll be doing while you’re wearing it.
+Activity: When choosing a sun hat, think about what you’ll be doing while you’re wearing it.
 If you’re out on the water, you’ll want a hat that protects your ears and neck from the reflective waves.
-If you’re just heading out for a jog, keep an eye out for a long-bill, baseball-style cap with a visor to protect your face, a secure fit, and an outlet for pulled-back hair.
+If you’re just heading out on more active activities, keep an eye out for a hat that offers a secure fit and an outlet for pulled-back hair.